 At Mi Mero Mole in Portland, experience authentic guisado, home-style stews and stir-fries that are popular street food fare in Mexico City.
 Chef-owner Nick Zukin has eaten his way through Mexico and even cooked with Mexican food authority Diana Kennedy.
 At this colorful spot, done up with a graffiti mural, printed oil-cloth topped tables, and Mexican wrestling newspaper front pages, the guisado options can be enjoyed in quesadillas, rice bowls, atop fried masa cakes, or in tacos.
 Choose everything from albondingas (pork, beef, and ham meatballs stuffed with hard-boiled egg) to mushrooms and potatoes in green chile to smoked lamb shoulder in coastal Oaxacan dark mole.
 For mole aficionados, there’s even a sampler that comes complete with pork mole verde, chicken mole, lamb mole, butternut squash mole, rice, beans and a stack of tortillas.
 Mark your calendar for Tuesdays when it’s all-you-can-eat tacos for $14.75.

-The article was originally published in May 2019.
+The article was originally published in May 2019 and last updated in March 2020.
 Some facts may have aged gracelessly.
 Please call ahead to confirm information.